railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

    *Defining a Tender*

-To enter data for a new tender, use the menu :menuselection:`Purchases --> Purchase Management --> Purchase Requisitions` and select :guilabel:`New`.
+To enter data for a new tender, use the menu :menuselection:`Purchases --> Purchase --> Purchase Requisitions` and select :guilabel:`Create`.
 OpenERP then opens a new blank tender form.
 The reference number is set by default and you can enter information about your tender in the other fields.

-If you want to enter a supplier's response to your tender request, add a new draft purchase order into the list on the :guilabel:`Quotation` tab of your tender document.
+If you want to enter a supplier's response to your tender request, add a new draft purchase order into the list on the :guilabel:`Quotation` of your tender document.
 If you want to revise a supplier price in response to negotiations, edit any appropriate purchase order that you have left in the draft state and link that to the tender.